-Place it on a clean table or shelf to symbolize your inner beliefs and state of mind.
+Set it down on a spotless table or shelf to represent your inner convictions and state of mind.

 Is It Bad To Have A Buddha Statue?

-A Buddha facing the front door from inside the home can protect you from harmful visitors and intruders.
+From inside the house, a Buddha facing the front door can guard you from unwelcome guests and intruders.

 How Do You Place A Buddha Statue In The Garden?

-The statues are often used in conjunction with a peaceful garden pond and floating lotus blooms.
+The statues are frequently shown with a tranquil garden pond and floating lotus flowers.

 Why Is The Buddha Smiling?

-When he discovered it, he became known as the Buddha, the enlightened one, enlightened enough to forge a path out of suffering into bliss (which is why he is very often depicted as a smiling Buddha).
+He became known as the Buddha after discovering it because he was sufficiently enlightened to pave a way from suffering to happiness (which is why he is very often depicted as a smiling Buddha).

-Some of these Buddhas did laugh to achieve, transmit or express enlightenment.
+One or more of these Buddhas actually used laughter to acquire, spread, or express enlightenment.

 Use an Altar Table

-One should never place a statue of the Buddha on the ground inside a home, and in my home country of Thailand, we set our statues upon an altar table.
+A Buddha statue should never be placed on the floor inside a house, and in Thailand, where I was born, we place our statues on an altar table.

-These tables can be quite elaborate; they are often a set of small tables which stack upon one atop another so there are different levels on which to place multiple statues.
+These tables can be rather complicated; frequently, they consist of several small tables stacked on top of one another to create several levels on which to install various statues.

-But if you don't have an altar table, then something as simple as a small shelf that is cleared specifically for placing the statue will do as well.
+However, if you don't have an altar table, you can even use something as straightforward as a tiny shelf that has been set aside just for the statue.

 Create A Pooja Room

-In Buddhist monasteries (called a Wat in Thai), there is a building known as the Ubot (Ordination hall, where the main Buddha images are venerated and where ceremonies for monks take place).
+The Ubot is a structure found in Buddhist monasteries (Wats in Thai) (Ordination hall, where the main Buddha images are venerated and where ceremonies for monks take place).

 A Place For Veneration:

-Understandably, not every house can have a room set aside for placing your statue, in which case you will want to make a special place in a multipurpose room where the statue may be treated with respect.
+Since not every home will naturally have a room designated for displaying your statue, you'll want to create a particular spot in a room with many uses where the statue may be treated with respect.

-- Do not put your statue where someone's feet will be pointing toward it.
-While pointing with your finger at a monk or Buddha image is bad enough, pointing with your feet would be even more offensive.
+- Place your statue away from where someone's feet will be pointing when they approach it.
+Even worse than pointing with your finger at a statue of a monk or a Buddha is pointing with your feet.

 Statue Placement In A Single Room Or Studio Apartment

-You can set up a small shelf high on a wall where you can place a small statue.
-Known as a "Hing Phra" in Thai language, this is commonly done in apartments throughout crowded Asian cities.
+A little shelf that is mounted high on a wall can hold a miniature statue.
+This practice, called a "Hing Phra" in Thai, is widespread in apartments in congested Asian cities.

-Often these shelves will feature numerous statues or amulets on them.
-The general practice among Buddhists is to put the "main" image of the Buddha ("ong prataarn") slightly elevated above the other images, either by placing that main image on a small table or even on a mat, just so long as the main image is elevated (even less than an inch) above the other images.
+These shelves frequently have a lot of figurines or amulets on them.
+The "primary" image of the Buddha (also known as "ong prataarn") should generally be placed slightly above the other images.
+This can be done by putting the main image on a small table or even a mat, as long as it is elevated (even by a fraction of an inch) from the other images.